niallmachin/lonely-hearts/content/pages/home.md

   He has curated and performed in festivals and collaborations around the world.
 He grew up in Wakefield, in the north of England and trained as a theatre maker and physical performer at Arthaus.Berlin (LISPA), The University of Kent, and Rose Bruford College London.
 He is currently based in Berlin.
+In 2021 he has worked as the Choreographer and movement coach for the Berlin Opera Academy.
 gallery: []
 email: niallfallon1994@gmail.com
 facebook: https://www.facebook.com/niall.machin